Yarra Track: History

 With various deviations, the Victorian Government continued to construct a 120 mi road along the route.
 Its original width varied between 12 and 20 ft, and was designed to accommodate horse-drawn vehicles.
 This track involved the climbing of the Black Spur, descent into the Acheron Valley, and then through Marysville to the Cumberland where it followed the existing route.
 The old route through Paradise Plains subsequently dropped out of vogue.

 Two main construction camps were established in new localities on the Yarra Track at Healesville and Marysville.
 These were surveyed as towns to serve as base camps for construction teams and as staging towns when the coach route was completed.
 Marysville was founded and surveyed in August, 1864.
 Healesville was surveyed in September 1864, which resulted in the deviation of the settlement at New Chum.
-Shanties were built every five or six miles from Healesville to the diggings.
-Accommodation houses and stores were strung along the rest of the road.